 Do you have a restaurant on site?

-While breakfast is included, there is not a full-service restaurant onsite.
-Every unit has a kitchen: the casitas have their own outdoor kitchenette as well as the deluxe suite, the new suites have a large shared kitchen, the two Villa suites share the main villa kitchen.
+Breakfast is included and there is a full-service restaurant onsite.
+Check the Food and Drinks page for details.
+Some units have a kitchen: the casitas have their own outdoor kitchenette as well as the deluxe suite.

 Do you have refrigerators in the rooms?

-We have fridges in each kitchenette, and two mini fridges in each of the Villa suites.
+We have fridges in each kitchenette, and mini fridges in the other rooms.
 Each kitchen has most basic appliances and cutlery (blenders, coffee pot, toaster etc.), but we do not provide kitchen staples (salt, oil, spices, produce disinfectant etc.).
 You can find most basic groceries in the convenience stores in Troncones and nearby Majahua.
-But the most diverse selection of groceries is to be found at Soriana in Zihuatanejo right along the highway between the airport and Troncones.
-It may be worth it, on your way through town, to stop at a store to stock up for the week.

 Do you have A/C?